RADIOMATON (2022)

 Artistic credits

-A creation by Marie Béland and Simon Laroche
+Created by Marie Béland and Simon Laroche

-Performers : Rachel Harris, Sylvain Lafortune and Bernard Martin
+Performers: Rachel Harris, Sylvain Lafortune, Bernard Martin

 Dramaturge : Kathy Casey

-Booking : Art Circulation
+Diffusion : Art Circulation

 .